changliao1025/pyflowline/docs/source/algorithm/algorithm.rst

 Stream segment index
 ==============================

-This algorithm defines the stream segment index using the class method.
+This algorithm defines the stream segment index using their topologic relationship..

 ==============================
 Stream segment order
 ==============================

-This algorithm defines the stream order based on the stream segment topology.
+This algorithm defines the stream order based on the stream segment topology and the classic stream order, also called Hack's stream order or Gravelius' stream order method.

 ==============================
 Split flowline by length